 Camarillo Canyon Road crosses a grassy field at the bottom of the broad canyon.
-After another third of a mile, you will pass through a grove of live oaks where you can pause to enjoy some elusive shade.
-Just ahead, and 2 miles from the start, you will reach a sudden bend in the road.
+After another third of a mile, pass through a grove of live oaks where you can pause to enjoy some elusive shade.
+Just ahead, and 2 miles from the start, reach a sudden bend in the road.
 Straight ahead, an old section of the trail is closed for reconstruction, so follow the new trail to the right as it weaves up the side of the canyon.
-You will gain a nice view back over the grassland you just left, graced by a grove of oaks.

-Serrano Ridge Trail rolls over crests and dips in the ridgeline, offering views in all directions.
+Serrano Ridge Trail rolls over crests and dips in the ridgeline with views in all directions.
 To the northeast, you’ll get a good perspective of the interesting sandstone formations along the opposite wall of Little Sycamore Canyon, followed by the higher peaks of the Santa Ana Mountains.

-One of the unique feature of Laguna Coast Wilderness Park is that there are painter’s easels spread throughout the park to highlight the natural elements.
+One of the unique attribute of Laguna Coast Wilderness Park is that painter’s easels are spread throughout the park to highlight the natural elements.
 An easel at the bottom of Little Sycamore Canyon Trail includes a seasonal tableau and this quote: